soheeyang/deepest-debug-challenge/README.md

 It seems like the original description in the link above was not clear enough.
 Therefore, I rewrote some of the the descriptions just to make the requirements more clear.
 Please refer to this link: __http://bit.ly/2ANdfMW__
+- __12/12__
+If you fix all the bugs, only __one epoch of training__ would be enough to get an accuracy of around 80%.
+Therefore, those who do not have any GPU, please feel free to tackle this problem.
+(In fact, I myself did not use any GPU till I finished designing this quest.)

 # Usage